Chase Baird: 2006–present

-Baird attended Diablo Valley College for one year, where he studied psychology.
-He later transferred to California State University, Long Beach to study music, notably with saxophonists Eric Marienthal, Sal Lozano and Jay Mason and program director Jeff Jarvis.
-He left the program after two years and eventually relocated to New York City, where he enrolled at The Juilliard School (studying with Ron Blake, Steve Wilson, Joe Temperley, Frank Kimbrough, Rodney Jones, Kendall Briggs and others) and completed an undergraduate degree in 2014.
+Baird attended Diablo Valley College for one year, primarily studying psychology.
+He later transferred to California State University, Long Beach to study music, notably with saxophonists Eric Marienthal, Sal Lozano and Jay Mason.
+He left after two years and eventually relocated to New York City, where he enrolled at The Juilliard School (studying with Ron Blake, Steve Wilson, Joe Temperley, Frank Kimbrough, Kendall Briggs and others) and completed an undergraduate degree.

 In 2009, he was featured in the soundtrack to Emancipated, a film by P.K.
 Ziainia with music by composer Rodrigo Denis.

 Baird recorded and released his debut album, Crosscurrent, in 2010, featuring pianist Julian Waterfall Pollack, guitarist John Storie, bassist Christopher Tordini, drummer Steve Lyman and percussionist James Yoshizawa.

 Baird joined drummer Antonio Sánchez's group Migration in 2018, recording both saxophone and Electronic Wind Instrument on the group's critically acclaimed album Lines in the Sand.
-He also began to co-lead the band Venture, alongside drummer Mike Clark, vibraphonist Mark Sherman and electric bassist Felix Pastorius.
+He also co-led the band Venture, alongside drummer Mike Clark, vibraphonist Mark Sherman and electric bassist Felix Pastorius.
 The group released their first album Life Cycle on Ropeadope Records.

 Baird released A Life Between, his second album as a leader in August 2019.
 The recording features Brad Mehldau, Antonio Sánchez, Nir Felder and Dan Chmielinski.
 He collaborated with drummer Steve Lyman to compose, record and produce the electro-acoustic composition Pulsar, later released in July 2020.

-He has also worked alongside jazz and fusion artists including Mike Stern, Antonio Farao, Aaron Parks, Thana Alexa, Dennis Chambers, Gary Grainger, Gene Perla, Dan Tepfer, Jeremy Green, Victor Wooten, Keith Carlock, Circuit Kisser and the Mingus Big Band, among others.
+He has performed or recorded with artists Chaka Khan, Bill Champlin, Matthew Morrison, Jakob Dylan, Diana Degarmo, Chloe Agnew and Morgan James.
+He has also worked with jazz and fusion artists including Chris Botti, Mike Stern, Antonio Farao, Aaron Parks, Thana Alexa, Dennis Chambers, Gary Grainger, Gene Perla, Dan Tepfer, Thomas Dawson, Victor Wooten, Keith Carlock, Circuit Kisser and the Mingus Big Band, among others.
 His work as a featured soloist with the Kyle Athayde Dance Party has garnered over one million views on YouTube.

-In the pop and rock genres, he performed with Chaka Khan, Matthew Morrison, Jakob Dylan, Diana Degarmo, Chloe Agnew and Morgan James.
+Chase additionally plays guitar, acoustic and electric, with his sister Christine Baird and her band Rocky Mountain Soul.